Privacy & Security FAQ

 Frequently asked questions

-Do you comply with HIPAA, GDPR and CCPA?
+Do you comply with HIPAA and GDPR?

 HIPAA is a set of national standards for the protection of certain health information.
 Specifically, it protects PHI and PII held or transmitted in any form or media.

 GDPR sets a new standard for consumer rights regarding their data as it takes a wide view of what constitutes PII, which could be thought as the non-health information constituting PHI.
 It requires organizations to safeguard personal data and uphold the privacy rights of anyone in EU territory.
 The regulation includes seven principles of data protection that must be implemented and eight privacy rights that must be facilitated.

 We collect your name, year of birth, gender, email address, phone number and medical record number (MRN).
 All fields are optional except your MRN and an email or a phone number.
 We may also collect other information that you intentionally give us through our app or another interface.

 Can I limit the personal data that Ellipsis collects?